Cloud Application Development Company In India

 Document architecture decisions

 Small teams often skip documentation because everyone understands the system at the beginning.
-But as the project grows or new developers join, the reasons behind technical decisions become unclear.
+But as the project grows or new developers join, the reasons behind technical decisions become unclear, especially in products that may later evolve into broader workflows with more users, services, and long-term product layers.
+Writing short notes about why certain tools, patterns, or infrastructure choices were made helps future developers understand the system.
+It also prevents teams from repeating the same mistakes or re-evaluating the same decisions again.

 Writing short notes about why certain tools, patterns, or infrastructure choices were made helps future developers understand the system.
 It also prevents teams from repeating the same mistakes or re-evaluating the same decisions again.